 Potential Risks and Complications with Any Surgery

 HyProCure is a relatively simple and brief procedure of 20-minutes or less.
-In the very rare case, the procedure can be reversed with no long-term affects on the patient.
+In the very rare case, the procedure can be reversed with no long-term effects on the patient.
 As with any surgical procedure, there are potential risks.
 The slide presentation below illustrates the possible risks and complications of Extra-Osseous Talo Tarsal Stabilization (EOTTS).
-HyProCure is an effective form of EOTTS, and is a minimally invasive procedure to resolve the an internal problem of faulty foot mechanics due to having misaligned feet.
+HyProCure is an effective form of EOTTS and is a minimally invasive procedure to resolve the internal problem of faulty foot mechanics due to having misaligned feet.

 These include, but are not limited to: